DataDog/documentation/content/en/service_management/app_builder/build.md

   text: "Actions Catalog"
 ---

 You can create an app or edit existing apps from the App Builder [Explore][1] tab.
-The **Explore** tab lists information about existing apps, such as the author, status, the dates that each app was last modified, and whether the app is published or not.
+The **Explore** tab lists information about existing apps, including the author, status, the dates that each app was last modified, and whether the app is published or not.
 - Hover over an app for the options to edit, delete, view or clone the app.
 - Toggle **My apps** if you want to see only apps that you created.

+{{< img src="service_management/app_builder/app_builder_page.png" alt="The App Builder page" style="width:100%;" >}}

 ## Build an app from a blueprint

 1. Click the [**Blueprints**][2] tab.
-1. Find the blueprint you'd like to use, and select it.
+1. Find the blueprint you'd like to use and select it.
 1. Click **Use Blueprint** to open the app template.
 1. To change the app name and description, click the app name.
 1. Each blueprint template comes loaded with demo data.
 You can begin customizing the app immediately by editing the **Connection** for each query.